github/docs/content/development/build-osmand/how-to-compile-the-ios-version.md

 $ cd ios
 $ ./prepare.sh
 ```
-In case of error 'Xcode not set up properly.
-You may need to confirm the license...':
+In case of error `Xcode not set up properly.
+You may need to confirm the license...`:

 switch XCodeCommandLineTools to XCode app, confirm the license and swith it back.

 ```
 $ sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
 $ sudo xcodebuild -license accept
 $ sudo xcode-select --switch /Library/Developer/CommandLineTools
 ```
 Or in case of another errors:
 Get your XCode CLang version number.